omarperezr/SmarttyBot/README.md

 - Set up all your accounts and get all the api tokens
 - Create and train your [WitAI] model
-- _SmarttyBot will now connect every platform to make your life easier_
+- _Let SmarttyBot make your life easier_

 ## Features
 - Connect any account with any other account to create unique solutions and automations